NotRithik/StableDira/README.md

 ## Overview

 Dira addresses the need for localized stablecoins in the Cosmos ecosystem.
-With the increasing adoption of tokenized real-world assets (RWAs) in Dubai, Dira provides a reliable and decentralized AED-pegged stablecoin, backed by ATOM as collateral.
+With the increasing adoption of tokenized real-world assets (RWAs) in Dubai, Dira provides a reliable and decentralized AED-pegged stablecoin, backed by OM as collateral.

-Dira will leverage IBC to integrate seamlessly with Cosmos chains, enhancing liquidity and enabling AED-based liquidity pools for cross-border transactions.
-By leveraging staking and liquidity pool fees, Dira also drives utility and demand for ATOM.
+Dira will leverage IBC to integrate seamlessly with chains in the Cosmos ecosystem and increase liquidity for the AED.
+Dira-based liquidity pools will also be created to facilitate ForEx transactions.
+By leveraging staking and liquidity pool fees, Dira also drives utility and demand for OM.

 ---

 ## Features

-- **Decentralized & Overcollateralized**: Dira stablecoins are backed by ATOM, ensuring stability and security.
+- **Decentralized & Overcollateralized**: Dira stablecoins are backed by OM, ensuring stability and security.
 - **Cross-Chain Integration**: Dira will leverage IBC to integrate with Neutron, Mantra, and other Cosmos chains.
 - **Liquidity Pools**: Enables AED/USD stablecoin liquidity pools for efficient on-chain currency conversion.
 - **Transparent Governance**: Admin functionalities are accessible only to approved wallets.